chall298/unichat/README.md

-This is a messenger app that i built using firebase, google sign in and react chat engine
+This is a messenger app that i built using Javascript, Reactjs, Firebase, Google sign in and React chat engine.

+A gmail account is required in order to sign in

 Check it out here!!!!!!!!!!!!------->   https://chrischat.netlify.app/